top of page

 Nagakubo-juku and Wada-juku

-This is the best walking course along the clear river from the water source of Mt.Wada.
-You can enjoy the beautiful scenery, cold and clean spring water while learning interesting folk tales relating to amonuments along the street.
+This is the best walking course along the clear river, originating from the water source of Mt.Wada.
+Let's enjoy the magnificent scenery, cold and clean spring water while learning fascinating folklore relating to monuments along the street.

-You can drink and refill your bottle with cold, clean spring water at the spots where it flows along this course.
+You can refresh yourself with cold, clean spring water at some spots where it flows along this course.

 ---|---|---|